Skip to main content

 - Coffee break (with a virtual coffee break for remote attendees)

-Tea and coffee (with dairy, oat and soya milk and herbal teas), served with a selection of cookies including gluten free and vegan alternatives, will be served in the Herschel lobby outside LT1.
-Remote attendees can chat with in-person attendees in LT1.
+Tea and coffee (with dairy, oat and soya milk and herbal teas), served with a selection of snacks including gluten free and vegan alternatives, will be served in the Zeeman atrium, and there will be further displays/activities in the A0.05 UG Work Room on the ground floor.
+Remote attendees can chat with in-person attendees in Zoom.

 - Wrap-up and Evening/Saturday info